in

 Regular Cleaning: For regular cleaning, use a solution of warm water and mild detergent, followed by a microfiber towel to polish the stone.
 Abrasive or acidic cleaners can strip the sealer and etch the stone, so avoid them.
 Read more about cleaning granite countertops here.

-Stain Removal: Clean stains on granite or marble countertops using a solution of baking soda and water paste (for oil-based staining); or hydrogen peroxide (for water-based staining) (for water-based staining).
+Stain Removal: Clean stains on natural stone countertops using a solution of baking soda and water paste (for oil-based staining); or hydrogen peroxide (for water-based staining) (for water-based staining).

 Then, cover the stain with the paste, wrap it in plastic wrap, and tape down the edges.
 Allow sitting for a few days (or at the very least overnight) before rinsing off the paste.